×

 • Armenian is spoken as a national language in: Armenia, Nagorno-Karabakh Republic.

 You will also get to know the continents where Turkish and Armenian speaking countries lie.
-Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Armenian language is not available.
+Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Armenian language is 14.
 Find all the information about these languages on Turkish and Armenian.

 Turkish and Armenian Language History